Confirmed Lineups: Chelsea vs Barcelona

 Substitutes: Jasper Cillessen, Lucas Digne, Thomas Vermaelen, Aleix Vidal, Denis Suárez, André Gomes, Ousmane Dembélé

-Barcelona are going with a 4-3-3 formation with Paulinho will play in the number 10 role behind Luis Suárez and Lionel Messi.
+Barcelona are going with a 4-3-3 formation in which Paulinho will play in the number 10 role behind Luis Suárez and Lionel Messi.
 Messi has not scored in his eight previous appearances versus Chelsea, which includes missing a penalty.

 Club record signing Ousmane Dembélé is among the substitutes, whilst Philippe Coutinho is cup tied having played for Liverpool in the competition this season.